emustudio/emuStudio/README.md

 mvn clean install
 ```

+## Preparing emuStudio distribution

-In order to package complete emuStudio with examples and all plug-ins, please go to subdirectory `release` and then
+In order to package complete emuStudio with examples and all predefined computers, please go to subdirectory `release` and then
 invoke the following command:

 ```